Iron486/Earthquake_magnitude_estimation/README.md

 The first one was the model obtained with one station (the station that starts with letter r), the second one was obtained considering the features extracted with all the stations.
-The waveforms, the stations and the catalogue with all the events were provided and were read in the notebook.
+The waveforms, the stations and the catalogue with all the events were provided and they were read in the notebook.